 79 John F. Kennedy Street

 Cambridge, MA 02138

 How many people apply each year for the Rappaport Institute Public Policy Fellow Program?

 Roughly 100 students apply each year for the Rappaport Institute Public Policy Fellows Program.
-Twenty-four applications continue are chosen by Rappaport Institute staff and submitted to a review committee of local academics, Rappaport Institute Advisory Board members and others.
-The review committee meets in February and selects twelve finalists and four alternates for the Rappaport Institute Public Policy Fellows Program.
+Thirty-four applications continue are chosen by Rappaport Institute staff and submitted to a review committee of local academics, Rappaport Institute Advisory Board members and others.
+The review committee meets in February and selects up to twenty finalists and four alternates for the Rappaport Institute Public Policy Fellows Program.
 Finalists are given two weeks to confirm their participation in the program.
 If a finalist needs to depart the program, alternates will be added to the final group.

 How many people are accepted to the Rappaport Institute Public Policy Fellow Program each summer?

 Up to twenty students are accepted to the Rappaport Institute Public Policy Fellow Program each summer.
 Four alternates are also chosen by our review committee in case one or more students needs to depart the program.
 Generally, 100 students apply for the program each year.